The CRD is organized into seven departments, each with specialized divisions to address diverse needs and services effectively.

 Corporate Services

 The Corporate Services department supports coordinated and collaborative organizational governance and service delivery through the provision of a suite of professional advisory services.
-This includes legal, legislative, privacy, real estate, risk management, and government-to-government relationship building with First Nations.
+This includes legal, legislative, privacy, real estate, facilities management, risk management, and government-to-government relationship building with First Nations.

 Legislative Services manages and provides specialized administrative support to the Board, standing and select committees, as well as regional, sub-regional and local water and wastewater commissions and committees (excluding Salt Spring Island), and the Port Renfrew Utility Services Committee.
 Services include the provision of procedural advice, scheduling of meetings and preparation of agendas and minutes.
 This division also administers elections and assent voting opportunities (referendum and alternative approval process); and manages the appointments for all committees and commissions.